kapouer/express-urlrewrite/README.md

 app.use(rewrite('/js/*', '/public/assets/js/$1'));
 ```

-In the above examples, the query string (if any) is left untouched.
+In the above examples, the original query string (if any) is left untouched.
 The regular expression is applied to the full url, so the query string
 can be modified as well: